Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/04-Results.md

 fit the space.
 We note the complexity of the reward scheme in Super Mario Bros. as a potential future research direction.
 Without a strong and effective reward signal, the agent cannot competently learn the correct task.
-We simply reward agents for moving right and penalize them for moving left or dying.
+We simply reward the agent for moving right and penalize it for moving left or dying.
 Future work can explore rewarding the agent for killing enemies or collecting coins and penalizing the agent for losing time on the clock.